JordanKnott/taskcafe/README.md

 This will start a postgres instance as well as a citadel instance.

-The second command runs the database shema migrations.
+The second command runs the database schema migrations.

 If you visit [http://localhost:3333](http://localhost:3333), you will get redirected to the installation screen so that you can create the first system user.